 HOALOHA was “sold to foreigners” on 10/8/43 and the Canadian Registry closed the record on 10/15/43.
 In the US, the application for US registration was dated 11/30/43, and she was registered as MARBOB by Wesley McDonald (also of Olympia, WA) — named for his daughter Marilyn and son Robert.

 According to mentions in The Rotarian, McDonald spent summers cruising to Alaska via the Inland Passage to go salmon fishing with family and his Rotarian buddies.
 He also entertained Hollywood celebrities, and told the new owners in 1987 that Ronald Reagan and

 John Wayne had been on board.
 In addition, McDonald raced her in the Capital to Capital International Cruisers Race from Olympia to Nanaimo, BC in July 1949, coming in 21st.

 Above photos courtesy of the Puget Sound Maritime Historical Society.

 Her official number, 244882, was carved on a crossbeam in the engine room, along with “NET 18”, a measure of her cargo carrying capacity.

-Her current name comes from Jack’s mother’s and his girlfriend’s mother’s nicknames, Katie and Mack.
-We thought about changing her name, but after searching the internet and viewing boats in Maine, Rhode Island, Maryland, and California, we found ourselves comparing her to all the others, and saying each time, “She’s nice, but not as right for us as KATIE MACK.”
+We bought KATIE MACK from Jack and Jill in May 2013, and thought about changing her name, but after searching the internet and viewing boats in Maine, Rhode Island, Maryland, and California, we found ourselves comparing her to all the others, and saying each time, “She’s nice, but not as right for us as KATIE MACK.”